Lacker urges limits on Fed's credit market 'activism'

-PALO ALTO, Calif., May 30 (Reuters) - A top Federal Reserve official warned that intervention in credit markets could undermine central bank independence, and called for the imposition of “credible limits” on such activism.
+PALO ALTO Calif.
+(Reuters) - A top Federal Reserve official warned that intervention in credit markets could undermine central bank independence, and called for the imposition of “credible limits” on such activism.

 “Entanglement in the distributional politics of credit allocation inevitably threatens the delicate equilibrium underlying central bank independence, which has been so essential to monetary stability,” Richmond Fed President Jeffrey Lacker said in remarks prepared for delivery to Stanford University’s Hoover Institution.